hack4impact-bu/s23-hack4impact-JDTlead/README.md

 # s23-hack4impact
-Spring2023 Hack4Impact Junior Development Team Repository
+Spring2023 Hack4Impact Junior Development Team Repository.
+This repository consist of all 4 projects' complete code.
+If you want to go along with the workshop, please go to https://github.com/macyso12/s23-hack4impact-JDT to find the most updated version of the workshop to follow-along during the semester.

 ## FrontEnd Project